-Sliding is an ukulele technique that allows articulation of a note by moving from one pitch to another smoothly.
-When a hammer-on or pull-off isn’t appropriate a slide can very often fit the bill.
-It also allows for different fingering opportunities and playing options.
+Sliding is an ukulele technique that allows articulation of a note by moving from one pitch to another without lifting your finger.

-A slide is represented with a slash (/) in tab (or \ if the slide goes down).
-Here are some example slides in tab:
+A slide is represented with a slash (/) in tab if going up the fretboard and a backslash (\) if going down.
+Here are some examples:

 Slide Out: